xrhan/timelapse/index.md

 <img src="assets/img/anyframe.png"
      alt="Anyframe conditioning"
-     style="width:90%; max-width:100%; height:auto; display:block; margin:0 auto;">
+     style="width:85%; max-width:100%; height:auto; display:block; margin:0 auto;">

-To extend this setup to anyframe conditioning and suppose we want the conditioning image to appear at the i-th frame, we start with a tensor that has the same shape as the pixel-space video clip ($49\times 480 \times 720$).
-We insert the the conditioning image as the i-th frame while masking all other frames with zero-mean Gaussian noise of variance 0.07.
-Empirically, we observed that directly masking the remaining frames with zeros leads to poor VAE reconstruction quality, likely because the VAE was not trained under such inputs.
-By contrast, replacing the unconditioned frames with low-variance Gaussian noise provides more stable reconstructions, allowing us to reuse the pretrained 3D VAE without retraining.
+To instead achieve conditioning on any frame $k$, we start with a tensor that has the same shape as the pixel-space video clip (49×480×720).
+We insert the conditioning image as the $k$th frame while masking all other frames with randomly sampled zero-mean Gaussian noise of variance 0.07.
+(Empirically, we observed that directly masking the remaining frames with zeros leads to poor VAE reconstruction quality.)
+Note that this approach allows reusing the pretrained 3D VAE without retraining.

-During training, we randomly select the $i$-th frame from the ground truth video as the conditioning frame, and train the diffusion model to predict the entire video.
+During training, we randomly select the $k$th frame (with integer $i \in \{1\ldots 49\}$) from a ground truth video as the conditioning frame, and train the diffusion model to predict the entire video given the text prompt.
 Additionally, we introduce a **fallback mechanism**: when the selected conditioning frame is the first frame, the remaining latents are zero-padded.
-This ensures consistency with the original pretraining setup of CogVideoX-5B-I2V and stabilizes training.
+This ensures consistency with the original pretraining scheme of CogVideoX-5B-I2V and stabilizes training.

 ## First-order Representation Alignment (dREPA)

-**Intuitions**

-As demonstrated in the introduction section, a critical limitation of existing video generation models is the lack of *intra-clip subject consistency*.
-We hypothesize that this limitation could stem from training loss function.
+As described in the introduction, a critical limitation of existing video generation models is the lack of intra-clip subject consistency.
+We hypothesize that this limitation is caused by the per-frame loss that is used for optimizing video diffusion models.

-The typical regression-style diffusion loss computes the L2 distance between predicted clean frames and ground-truth frames at each timestep, averaging over spatial locations and across all frames.
-This formulation primarily penalizes 0th-order pattern and often ignores temporal dynamics.
+The typical regression-style diffusion loss computes the distance (e.g., $L1$ or $L2$) between the predicted clean frames and ground-truth frames at each timestep, and then it averages over spatial locations and across all frames.
+This formulation primarily penalizes 0th-order patterns and often ignores temporal dynamics.

 A toy 1D example can intuitively illustrate the issue.
-Consider three signals compared against a ground truth over four frames $f_0$ to $f_3$:
+Consider three signals (green lines) compared against a ground truth (orange line) over four frames $f_0$ to $f_3$:

-1. (Line 1) A shifted version of the ground truth.

-2. (Line 2) A zigzagging variation around the ground truth.

-3. (Line 3) A partial match for the first two timesteps that diverges thereafter.

 <img src="assets/img/1d_vis.png"
-     style="width:70%; max-width:100%; height:auto; display:block; margin:0 auto;">
+     style="width:60%; max-width:100%; height:auto; display:block; margin:0 auto;">

-Despite their clear differences in temporal behavior, all three are favored equally by the model under per-timestep aggregated regression loss.
-In practice, the slightly shifted signal (Line 1) should be preferred because it better preserves the first-order dynamics of the ground truth.
+Despite their clear differences in temporal behavior, all three lines are favored equally by the model under per-frame aggregated regression loss.
+In practice, the shifted linear signal should be preferred because it better preserves the first-order dynamics of the ground truth.
 This motivates additional regularization that specifically target first-order spatio-temporal pattern.

-**Main method**
+**dREPA: First-Order Alignment via VFMs**

-To better learn spatio-temporal dynamics, we align the first-order pattern of the video generative model’s latent features with those extracted from pretrained Vision Foundation Models (VFMs).
-Inspired by image generation representation alignment (REPA)<d-cite key="yu2024representation"></d-cite> and similar to VideoREPA<d-cite key="zhang2025videorepa"></d-cite>, our **dREPA** (derivative REPA) regularizes the video diffusion model's hidden latents through a projection MLP at training time while keeping the same architecture at inference time.
+To better learn spatio-temporal dynamics, we align the first-order pattern of the model’s latent features with those extracted from pretrained Vision Foundation Models (VFMs), inspired by prior work REPA<d-cite key="yu2024representation"></d-cite> and VideoREPA<d-cite key="zhang2025videorepa"></d-cite>.
+The VFMs can be vision encoders for images (e.g. DINO-v3) or videos (e.g. V-JEPA2, VideoMAE-V2).
+This alignment method is different from the original REPA, which aims for the features to be aligned themselves with some VFM.

 <img src="assets/img/drepa.png"
      alt="Anyframe conditioning"
-     style="width:90%; max-width:100%; height:auto; display:block; margin:0 auto;">
+     style="width:93%; max-width:100%; height:auto; display:block; margin:0 auto;">

-Specifically,
-* From the **pixel-space, ground-truth video**, we extract dense spatio-temporal features using a vision foundation model such as V-JEPA2 or DINO-v3.
-We then compute patchwise similarities between all spatio-temporal patch pairs $y_i, y_j$ across the $N$ patches with $i \neq j$.
+To represent the spatio-temporal changes within the VFM's features, we use the ground-truth pixel-space video as input to the VFM and compute pairwise cosine similarities densely across all pairs of patch features $y_i, y_j$ with $i, j \in [1, 2, \dots,N]$ from different frames and spatial locations ($i \neq j$).

-* For the **generative model**, we apply a lightweight MLP projector that maps the generative model’s latents (at an intermediate DiT block) into the VFM feature space with the same spatio-temporal resolution.
-We then compute pairwise cosine similarities across all patches $h_i, h_j$.
+For the spatio-temporal pattern of the video generation model, we apply a lightweight MLP that projects the generative model’s latents (from an intermediate DiT block) into the VFM feature resolution.
+We then compute pairwise cosine similarities across all patch features $h_i, h_j$.

-The alignment loss is computed as the distance between the patch-wise similarities:
+The alignment loss is then computed as the distance between the pairwise patch similarities of the generation model and the VFM features:

 $$
 \mathcal{L}_{\text{repa}}